 Being a teaching artist is deeply rooted in her practice.
 She enjoys working with both children and adults to crack open new worlds through theatrical exploration.
-She teaches theater at the University of Pennsylvania, and she's worked with a wide range of educational organizations including KC-ACTF, McCarter Theatre, PlayPenn, Rutgers Writers Conference, University of the Arts, and Philadelphia Young Playwrights.
+She's worked with a wide range of educational organizations including KC-ACTF, McCarter Theatre, PlayPenn, Rutgers Writers Conference, University of the Arts, University of Pennsylvania, and Philadelphia Young Playwrights.

 She is represented by Abrams Artist Agency.